 Those craving a more exciting Yellowstone adventure can enter the park from the South Entrance (40 miles north of Jackson, Wyoming), East Entrance (50 miles west of Cody, Wyoming) or West Entrance (3 miles west of Montana’s Yellowstone Airport) via snowmobile or snowcoach.

-Vehicles are not allowed in the park starting within the first week of November, except on a limited stretch of road to Mammoth Hot Springs through the North Entrance.
-In mid-December, roads closed to traffic open to oversnow travel, meaning visitors can enter the park via snowmobile, snowcoach, snowshoe and cross-country ski.
-Imagine seeing Yellowstone’s paved (and often crowded) roads transformed into snow-covered passages to the park’s otherworldy thermal features.
+Vehicles are not allowed in Yellowstone National Park starting within the first week of November, except on a limited stretch of road to Mammoth Hot Springs through the North Entrance.
+In mid-December, roads closed to traffic open to oversnow travel.
+This means that visitors can enter the park via snowmobile, snowcoach, snowshoe and cross-country ski.
+Imagine seeing Yellowstone’s paved (and often crowded) roads transformed into secluded, snow-covered passages to the park’s otherworldy thermal features.

 From the South Entrance, snowmobile tours are available through Old Faithful Snowmobile Tours and Scenic Safaris.
 Snowcoaches can be booked through Teton Science Schools, Inc. and Scenic Safaris.
 From Yellowstone’s East Entrance, snowmobile tours are available through Gary Fales Outfitting.